shubhachandra/gcp-py/README.md

 ⸻

-Questions and Discussion Points for Ops
+Discussion Points for Your Input

 👉 1.
 Intake Request Strategy
 Would you prefer to handle subnet deletions through:
-	•	one consolidated intake request per SDLC environment covering multiple subnets, or
+	•	one consolidated intake request per SDLC environment, or
 	•	separate intake requests for each subnet?

 👉 2.
 Dedicated Reclamation Day
-Can we dedicate one day of the week (e.g., every Wednesday) to process all subnet reclamation activities?
-This will help us streamline the process and build predictability into planning.
+Can we dedicate one day of the week (e.g., every Wednesday) to process subnet reclamation activities?

 👉 3.
 Lead Time Adjustments
-Since the lead time for CR approval is currently 7 days for production changes, can this be reviewed or optimized if we dedicate a specific day for this activity, to avoid unnecessary delays?
+Given the 7-day CR approval for production, could this be optimized if we dedicate a specific day to these activities?

 👉 4.
 Batch Strategy
-We have currently identified around 230 unused subnets across SDLC environments.
+We have identified approximately 230 unused subnets.
-	•	We propose reclaiming these in batches of about 50 per week or per sprint to manage the workload.
+	•	Should we process these in batches of 50 per week/sprint, or
-	•	Alternatively, would you suggest going all out in a single batch?
-Please share your preference.
+	•	would you prefer we reclaim them all in a single batch?

 👉 5.
-Future Automation Goal
+Future Automation
-Our future goal is to fully automate this process, including:
-	•	Subnet identification
-	•	PR creation
-	•	Intake request generation
-	•	CR creation
-	•	PR approval, merge, and apply
-We will collaborate with you to build this pipeline in a phased approach.
+We plan to automate the full lifecycle in the future — from subnet identification to PR creation, intake request, CR, approval, and apply.
+We’d like to keep you in the loop on those plans as well.

 ⸻

-Your feedback on these points will help us build an effective and sustainable process.
-Please let us know your thoughts or if you would like to set up a discussion to align.
+Next Steps

+✅ We would like to schedule a meeting to discuss this further and finalize the approach.

+Before scheduling, we request you kindly share your inputs, questions, or concerns in advance so we can address them and make the meeting as productive as possible.

+Once we hear back, we can coordinate a time that works for everyone.
+Please let us know if you are good to proceed with scheduling.

 Thanks for your cooperation and support!